burkegg/Python-Projects/README.md

 Here are some python projects.
 These use an online compiler called codesculptor.
-To run the files, you can click the links at the top each.
+To run the files, you can click the links at the top of each.

 Highlights include: